factorwonk/factorwonk.github.io/_posts/2017-9-30-BBGPyAPI.md

 ---
 layout: post
-title: Using Bloomberg's Python API to manage quantitative equity portfolios
+title: Creating quantitative equity portfolios with Bloomberg's Python API
 ---

-**Bloomberg Python API**  <br />  <br />  While not as well developed as their Excel, R or C++ APIs, Bloomberg's Python API can be used to retrieve large sets of equities at once.
-This is of particular interest to quantitative analysts and portfolio managers who invest in thousands of stocks at a time.
+**Bloomberg Python API**  <br />  <br />  Bloomberg's Python API can be used to retrieve Bloomberg pricing and financial data on tens of thousands of equities at once.
+Quantitative analysts and portfolio managers can use this data, coupled with individual security weights, to construct large quantitative factor based portfolios.

 Use of this API requires a Windows PC, a Bloomberg Terminal license and authorization from Bloomberg to bulk download their data.
-In this script, I provide the Python API with a list of equities and weights, download the relevant pricing data and manage global equity portfolios based on this.
+In the associated python script, I provide the API with a list of Bloomberg Ticker IDs and weights from csv files (works just as well with a database).
+The script downloads the relevant pricing and fundamental datasets and reconstructs the performance of three factor based portfolios: momentum, value and volatility.

 **Setting Up**  <br />  <br />
 1. Download the 64 bit version of the [Anaconda2-5.0.0](https://repo.continuum.io/archive/) distribution.
 Python 2 is required for compatibility with the **tia** library.
 2. The **tia** package can be downloaded from <https://github.com/bpsmith/tia> and allows the BBG API to retrieve historical and intraday data into pandas dataframes.
 3. Bloomberg's Python 2.7 64 Bit Experimental release Binary installer available here: <https://www.bloomberg.com/professional/support/api-library/>